 How to structure a play activity for children with autism spectrum disorder

 The first step is choosing an appropriate play activity.
-Best for structured play are activities that have a clear goal and ending, such as jigsaws, puzzle books, song and action DVDs, picture lotto and matching games.
+Activities that have a clear goal and ending are best, like jigsaws, puzzle books, song and action DVDs, picture lotto and matching games.

 Next, you could try creating a visual schedule:

-- Represent each step of the activity with visual cues – objects, pictures or words – attached to a board.
+- Represent each step of the activity with visual cues attached to a board.
+The cues could be objects, pictures or words.